There’s no place like home. And for Kristen Pflum, that place is central Kentucky.

-Although it’s not where she grew up, she gave birth to her son Colton, met her husband and convinced a large portion of her family to relocate here.
+Although it’s not where she grew up, she gave birth to her son Colton, met her husband, and convinced a large portion of her family to relocate here.

-In 2016, Kristen made a giant career leap to work at FOX 32 Chicago, in the nation’s third largest market.
-In her 3 1/2 years at WFLD, she was on the anchor desk when Chicago police officer Jason Van Dyke was sentenced for the murder of LaQuan McDonald, a teenager he shot 16 times.
-She was also part of hours long coverage of the Las Vegas massacre, charges brought against R&B singer R. Kelly, the Jussie Smollett alleged hate crime saga and the night President Trump ordered airstrikes on Syria.
+In 2016, Kristen made a giant career leap to work at FOX 32 Chicago, the nation’s third-largest market.
+In her three and a half years at WFLD, she was on the anchor desk when Chicago police officer Jason Van Dyke was sentenced for the murder of Laquan McDonald, a teenager he shot 16 times.
+She was also part of hours-long coverage of the Las Vegas massacre, charges brought against R&B singer R. Kelly, the Jussie Smollett alleged hate crime saga, and the night President Trump ordered airstrikes on Syria.

 But it wasn’t home.
 While in Chicago, Kristen and her husband Brock welcomed Enzo to the family and just a year and a half later learned they’d be having a third.

-“Marvin has a face people recognize and trust,” she says.
+“Marvin has a face people recognize and trust,” she said.
 “I worked with some of the country’s best journalists in Chicago, but I know sitting next to Marvin every night, I’ll continue to grow and get better.”

-Kristen also has a social media following of over 30,000 and she takes the time to interact with everyone who reaches out.
-Make sure you follow her on Facebook, Twitter and Instagram to get in on the conversation!
+Kristen also has a social media following of over 30,000, and she takes the time to interact with everyone who reaches out.
+Make sure you follow her on Facebook, Twitter, and Instagram to get in on the conversation!